 The States That Require Written Consent/Presence Of A Parent Or Guardian

 - California (ear piercings can be done on minors without written consent)

 - Idaho (written consent needed between ages 14-18)

-- Minnesota (genital piercings, nipple piercings, suspension, scarification, subdermal implantation, tongue bifurcation, and microdermals are not performed on minors).
+- Minnesota (genital piercings, nipple piercings, suspension, scarification, subdermal implantation, tongue bifurcation, and microdermals are not perform on minors).